 - As his own aides have reportedly said, Gore has “a long memory.”
 Like Richard Nixon, it is said that he’s a “don’t get mad, get even” kind of guy — witness the many scientists who have been harassed and bullied (see chapter by Happer, this volume) and the journalists who have been frozen out or fired.

 Socci was on Gore’s senate staff.
 Frieman and Munk were scientists at the Scripps Institute of Oceanography, whom Lancaster knew well; they were all politically active in the Gore campaign of 1992.

 This was a chapter from the book Politicizing Science: The Alchemy of Policymaking (2003), which contains essays from a number of eminent scientists who experienced or at least witnessed more cases of suppression or corruption of science.
-At least some chapters of this book appear online, but they are digitized in a way not friendly to search engines.
+At least some chapters of this book appear online but they are digitized in a way that is not friendly to search engines.